-With a long winter almost behind us, chances are you’re itching to get out of treadmill training mode and back to pounding the pavement and running outside.
+With the cold, short days almost behind us, chances are you're itching to get out of treadmill training mode and back to pounding the pavement and running outside.
 But before you lace up your running shoes for the first outdoor run of the season, there are a few things to consider.

-It seems self-explanatory, but it’s worth remembering: Pick a route you’re familiar with before you start.
-Make sure the area is well-lit and close to home.
+It seems self-explanatory, but it's worth remembering: Pick a route you're familiar with before you start.
+Make sure the area is well-lit and that you'll never be too far from home.

 Warm up and cool down

 The warm-up and cool down cycles on your treadmill are automatic reminders of how important it is to ease your body into and out of a workout.
 Don't forget about these when you're back outside.

 "Regardless of where you're running, warm up with both a five-minute walk and cool down by walking at a pace slower than your running pace," says West.